Project Description

 Project Design

-With a NLMS in place, we would be able to control the streetlights by dimming or enhancing the illuminance on every single cobrahead fixture.
-It would also give us the opportunity to have better maintenance response times with a reporting/monitoring feature capability.
+With a Network Lighting Management System in place, the City will have the capability to control streetlights by dimming or enhancing the illuminance on every newly updated fixture.
+It would also give the City the capability to increase maintenance response times with a reporting and monitoring feature.